 Supply Side Platforms, or SSPs as they are commonly known in the digital advertising community, are an emerging category of technology companies that are in the business of optimizing various types of advertising demand for publishers, including demand from traditional ad network as well as the newly-minted ad exchanges using real-time bidding.
-Admeld (now part of DoubleClick), PubMatic, Rubicon Project are the largest and most commonly used Supply Side Platforms, though LiftDNA from OpenX, Appnexus, and others provide similar services.
+Doubleclick AdX (formerly Admeld), Appnexus, and Rubicon Project are the largest and most commonly used Supply Side Platforms, though OpenX, Index Exchange (formerly Casale), PubMatic, Sovrn and others provide similar services.

 Supply Side Platform Benefits